Zijkhal/yolol-is-cylons/thinktank/Indexed Lists.md

  - **s** : select flag for the second variable on the line, 0 means active
  - **:A** : this is where reads go to
  - **:B** : put the value to write in this
- - **:Cid[two digit number]** : Unique identifier of the chip in the multichip array, start from 0, raise by 1 for each consecutive chip.
+ - **:Cid[two digit number]** : Unique identifier of the chip in the multichip array, it's value should start from 0, and raise it by 1 for each consecutive chip.
 If desired, it can be replaced with hardcoded value to be set during installation.
  - **a0, a1, etc etc** : storage variables

 #### Continuos Addressing